mh-skjelvareid/synaptus/README.md

 # Installation

+## Python
+Download the code from the [synaptus repository](https://github.com/mh-skjelvareid/synaptus), navigate to `<synaptus_root_folder>/python`, create a [virtual environment](https://realpython.com/python-virtual-environments-a-primer/) for synaptus (optional but recommended), activate the virtual environment, and install Synaptus via pip:

+    pip install .

+If you want an ["editable"](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) installation, use

+    pip install -e .

+## Matlab / Octave
 Download the toolbox and add (at least) the "core" folder to the Matlab / Octave path.
 Run the scripts found under "test" to see example usage of the different algorithms.
 To run all the tests one after another, use the script "tests_runAll.m".
 Open and run the scripts under "learn" to see simplified versions of some of the algorithms, with plots.

 # Documentation

+## Python
+*To be written*

+## Matlab / Octave
 The core algorithms are documented by function descriptions in the standard Matlab/Octave style.
 Use the `help` command to display documentation for a given function, e.g. `help psm`.
 The PhD thesis in the "docs" folder describes the theory behind the core algorithms.

 The scripts in the "test" folder are meant to test the toolbox functionality, but also serve as an illustration of typical use of the toolbox on some example datasets.